 A lot of watches nowadays have integrated heart rate monitors.
 The sensors are usually on your wrists where they can most accurately measure your heart rate.
 And, just like the GPS watches, they are most often used in workouts.

-Most of them also calculate the amount of calories you’ve burned during the workout, and they your height and weight into calculation.
-And they are more reliable than the apps and watches that calculate the calories just based on the miles you’ve walked, because everyone moves at a different pace.
+Most of them also calculate the number of calories you’ve burned during the workout, and they put your height and weight into the calculation.
+And they are more reliable than the apps and watches that calculate the calories just based on the miles you’ve walked because everyone moves at a different pace.

-There are ton of pedometer apps for your smartphones, but sometimes you just want to relax and avoid having to answer any calls or emails.
-That is why a pedometer watch is a perfect little addition for your.
-You can choose from many different brands, Fitbit being one of the top ones in the market, and Timex being one of the more affordable ones.
+There are tons of pedometer apps for your smartphones, but sometimes you just want to relax and avoid having to answer any calls or emails.
+That is why a pedometer watch is a perfect little addition for you.
+You can choose from many different brands, Fitbit being one of the top ones in the market, and Timex is one of the more affordable ones.

 The first Android operated watch was released in 2014, and Apple followed shortly and released their own watch in 2015.
 So, three years ago you could basically choose between a Samsung and an Apple touch screen watch.
-But today, there are much more options, with brands as renown as Fossil selling them.
+But today, there are many more options, with brands as renowned as Fossil selling them.

 So, there you have it.
 Watches are not just watches anymore, but tech gadgets we wear to help us live better and healthier lives.
 What’s your next watch?